Rome

 • Interior patio with centenarian orange trees, breakfast served under glass roof

-• Vintage Bianchi bicycles loaned free, Villa Borghese 3 minutes away
+• Vintage Bianchi bicycles lent free of charge, Villa Borghese 3 minutes away

 • Panoramic rooftop terrace over the Tridente rooftops, open April-October